bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 {% autocrossref %}

 One thing all signature hash types sign is the transaction's [locktime][]{:#term-locktime}{:.term}.
+(Called nLockTime in the Bitcoin Core source code.)
 The locktime indicates the earliest time a transaction can be added to the block chain.